 - Is there an alternative to the Single Market of the EU?

-- Whom should Europe choose as interlocutor in the Middle East – intolerant islamists or dictatorial secularists?
+- Whom should Europe choose as an interlocutor in the Middle East – intolerant Islamists or dictatorial secularists?

 - Which Russia is more dangerous to itself and to the world – the one that is flush with money from dear oil and eager for military interventions or the one poised for systemic change, whose oil money is not there?

 - Do we welcome Chinese economic activity and financial presence in Europe or are we scared of it?

 Civilization and Its Discontents, by Freud, published in 1929, is a magnificent but also terrifying book.
 It is a reflection of Freud’s horror at the senseless slaughter of World War I and the Bolshevik Revolution, his own financial difficulties, and his personal fight with cancer.
 Freud died in 1939.
 With his perspicacity, he easily would have foreseen the WWII.
 Not only he would have foreseen it, but he would have understood it.
 He would not have been surprised.

 What does pre-war Europe have to do with Europe of today?
 As a father of a two-year-old, I listen a lot to French nursery rhymes.
 There is one that goes like this Ci cette historie vous amuse, nous allons la recommencer; si au contraire, elle vous ennuie, nous allons la répéter.
 2015 is not 1939 but, Sigmund Freud would point out, human nature has not changed.
 All the hell might break loose.

 Let the charioteer take full control of the horses before it’s too late.